swiftlang/swift-evolution/proposals/0000-mathable.md

 angle of the polar representation of the vector `(x, y)`.
 Second, it doesn't really make sense for complex types, which Mathable is intended to support; I don't know of another language that provides it on complex `T`.
 We can define it as `atan(y/x)` in those cases, but it's slightly weird.
-Ultimately, a Swifiter interface should be provided on a two-dimensional vector type as `polar` and on complex types as `arg` to avoid this confusion, but we will retain `atan2` as a convenience for users familiar with it.
+Ultimately, a Swiftier interface should be provided on a two-dimensional vector type as `polar` and on complex types as `arg` to avoid this confusion, but we will retain `atan2` as a convenience for users familiar with it.